gvko/eth-contracts-template/README.md

 And also the `.env` config for the node we're gonna use to connect to the network.
 For example, if we use Alchemy as provider, we are gonna need the `API_URL` for the given network.

+Currently there's no configs for the mainnet Ethereum and Polygon networks.

 ### Mint an NFT

 The repo contains a template contract for minting NFT, based on the ERC721 standard.
 Therefore, there is also included